 Over 100 deaths have been linked to to Yasmin and Yaz.
 To date, the drug maker has paid close to 2 billion dollars in settlements and thousands of cases are still pending, yet this product remains on the market.

 Yaz, Yasmin and Ocella are made by Bayer Healthcare.
 Ocella is a generic form of Yasmin, also manufactured by Bayer.
 All three of these birth control pills contain drospirenone.
 Drospirenone is a synthetic form of progestin, which works in combination with ethinyl estradiol (estrogen) to prevent pregnancy.
 Recent medical studies have demonstrated that birth control pills containing drospirenone have a 200% higher risk of serious injury than first or second generation oral contraceptives.
 Drospirenone is not contained in other forms of birth control.

 A study published in the Canadian Medical Association Journal found that drospirenone increased a woman’s risk for developing gallbladder problems by 20 percent.
 The study called it a “small, statistically significant increase in the risk of gallbladder disease.”
 Bayer Healthcare disputes these findings.

 We are Experts in Prescription Drug Litigation

-Our team of attorneys has over a century of combined experience fighting for injured people in Southern Arizona.
+Our team of attorneys has decades of experience fighting for injured people in Southern Arizona.
 Let us go to work for you.
-If you've been harmed by Yas, Yasmin or Ocella, contact us for a free evaluation of your case.
+If you've been harmed by Yas, Yasmin or Ocella, contact us at 520-624-0126 for a free evaluation of your case.